 The great thing about pinto beans is the seasoning changed to what you have on hand.
 We used simple seasoning such as garlic, cumin and oregano.

-• Sauteed Jalapeno and Onions – For added flavor to the pinto beans, try sautéing jalapeno and onions before adding them to the slow cooker.
+• Sauted Jalapeno and Chopped Onions – For added flavor to the pinto beans, try sautรฉing jalapeno and onions before adding them to the slow cooker.
+You can even add in celery and green bell peppers for added flavor.

-• Southwest Spices – Mix in seasoning such as cayenne pepper, cumin, and chili pepper.
+• Southwest Spices – Mix in seasoning such as cayenne pepper, cumin, and chili powder.
 This seasoning mixture bring so much flavor to the beans.

-• Salt and Pepper – You can easily just season the pinto beans with salt and pepper.
+• Extra Seasoning- You can easily just season the pinto beans with salt and pepper.
+You can also add cloves of garlic, paprika, garlic powder, or onion powder.

-• Ham Hock – If we make a ham, we like to freeze the ham hock to cook with slow cooker pinto beans.
+• Ham Hock – If we make a ham, we like to freeze the ham hock (or ham bone) to cook with slow cooker pinto beans.
 It adds so much flavor to the pinto beans.

-a bowl of pinto beans topped with fresh tomatoes and sliced jalapenos
+A bowl of beans topped with fresh tomatoes and sliced jalapenos.

 Refrigerate the leftover beans in an airtight container for up to 1 week.
-Store in individual containers for an easy lunch the next day.
+Store in individual containers in the refrigerator for an easy lunch the next day.
 Reheat in the microwave in 30 seconds intervals to heated thoroughly.

 Freezing pinto beans is easy to do.
 This is great way to prep your pinto beans to mash and make refried beans.